jscrip/linkSpider/README.md

 # linkSpider.js
-An Injectable Web Crawler for the browser.
+An injectable Web Crawler for the browser.

 ## How does it work?
 Upon injection, the crawler gathers links from the page, then continues to crawl the target domain until it: